 Date Released to Theaters:

-Rated PG-13 for intense sequences of action violence including bloody images, and some thematic elements
+Rated PG-13 for sequences of monster action violence and destruction, and for some language

 Date Released to Theaters: